-We have reviewed the Virtual School Recovery Curriculum presentation and we have also prepared an action plan to ensure that the whole school takes a holistic approach to wellbeing.
+We have delivered the Attachment Aware and Trauma Informed Toolkit training to all school staff and will develop a school response based on the principles within the toolkit.
+We have also prepared an action plan to ensure that the whole school takes a holistic approach to well-being.
 This will help to create an ethos where all of those working within the school feel confident in reporting and evidencing issues relating to equality and diversity.
 Promoting an inclusive environment is key to the well-being of all pupils as is a commitment to deepening pupils' understanding of "democracy, individual liberty, the rule of law and mutual respect and tolerance" (Ofsted 2019).